Skip to main content

 Frequently asked questions

-No. MyEasyPDF runs entirely in your browser using pdf-lib.
+No. MyEasyPDF uses pdf-lib entirely in your browser.
 Your PNGs never leave your device.

-Yes — add as many PNGs as you like, reorder them by drag-and-drop, and the converter stitches them into a single PDF with one image per page.
+Yes.
+Add as many PNGs as you like, reorder them by drag-and-drop, and the converter stitches them into a single PDF.

-PNGs are placed on an opaque page background, so transparent areas appear white in the exported PDF (PDF pages don’t themselves support transparency).
+PNGs are placed on a white page background, so transparent areas appear white in the PDF (PDF pages don't support transparency).

 Never.
-The output PDF is clean, with no branding or extra pages.
+The output PDF is completely clean — no extra pages, branding, or banners.